 The only juniper tree to grow south of the Equator, it is often planted in areas of deforestation since it can grow in extreme conditions, aiding in for soil conservation and protecting against erosion.
 The wood is used for construction, and the oil can be distilled from sawdust to make cedarwood oil.
 Young branches are used medicinally in the treatment of intestinal worms, and leaves can be applied to wounds on humans and animals.
 The smoke from burnt branches and seeds is used to treat rheumatism and coughs.
 In Ethiopia it is burned during Meskel celebrations in September.
 There are many trees in the garden, forming a border wall on one side with branches that hang down close to the ground.

-Several years ago I planted a garden of plastic bottles full of seedlings in Zach’s house in Kasanchis, where I am staying again now.
-In one of these I planted sidisa.
-Dagen, the landlord of the house who lives behind, would inspect the new bottles everyday and name and comment on it all.
-He laughed such a lot when he saw me planting the skinny sidisa stems.
-“It’s a terrible weed!”.
-All of these were picked from the pots full of Aloes in the greenhouses.
-And some clover is here too, you can tell the difference by eating them, as the sidisa is delicious and sour tasting and the clover just tastes like a leaf.
+Several years ago I planted a garden of plastic bottles full of seedlings in the house in Kasanchis.
+Dagen, the landlord, would inspect my new bottles everyday and name all the plant.
+He laughed at me when he saw me planting the skinny sidisa stems though, “It’s a terrible weed!”.
+All of these were picked from Aloe pots in the greenhouses.
+And though some clover is here too, you can tell the difference by eating them, as the sidisa is delicious and sour tasting and the clover just tastes like a leaf.
 I have heard that the flowers and leaves can also be squeezed and applied to wounds as an antiseptic.

 Indigenous to the south-west of Ethiopia, it was the first species of coffee to be cultivated.
 The legend is told that a goat herder called Kaldi watched his goats eat the leaves and fruits of the plant, and after seeing their sudden energy, he tried them himself.
 He was so excited by the results that he took the berries to an Islamic monk in a nearby monastery, but the monk disapproved and threw them into the fire, where they then began to roast and let off a beautiful aroma.
 A herbal tea made from coffee leaves is still consumed in Ethiopia, and it is used medicinally in many forms.
 For a bad stomach people suggest drinking black coffee with honey.